msieg/deep-music-visualizer/README.md

 pip install -r requirements.txt
 ```

-If you are running on linux, you will also need to run:
+If you are on linux, you may also need to run:

 ```bash
 apt-get install ffmpeg